benjamin3344/academic-kickstart/content/home/experience.md

   date_start = "2015-07-01"
   date_end = "2015-09-01"
   description = """
-  Singularity Analysis based on Product of Exponentials (POE)
+  Singularity Analysis based on Product of Exponentials (POE):

   * Built the kinematics and inverse kinematics of the robot arms in Googoltech using DH and POE respectively, on Matlab and compared the two modeling methods.
   * Analyzed the singularities of the industrial robot arm.
   """